dwightwatson/rememberable/README.md

 ### Cache flushing

-Based on the architecture of the package it's not possible to delete single query caches.
-But if you tagged any queries using cache tags, you are able to flush the cache for the tag by using `Cache::tags('tag_name')->flush();`.
+Based on the architecture of the package it's not possible to delete the cache for a single query.
+But if you tagged any queries using cache tags, you are able to flush the cache for the tag:

+    User::flushQueryCache('user_queries');

+If you used the `$rememberCacheTag` property you can use the method without a parameter and the caches for the tag set by `$rememberCacheTag` are flushed:

+    User::flushQueryCache();